Hierarchical Message-Passing Graph Neural Networks: Experiments

 \textbf{Contribution of different levels (RQ3).} Since HC-GNN highly relies on the generated hierarchical structure, we aim to examine how different levels in the hierarchy contribute to the prediction.
-We report the performance of transductive semi-supervised node classification by varying the number of levels (from $1$ to $4$) adopted to construct the hierarchy.
+We report the transductive semi-supervised node classification performance by varying the number of levels (from $1T$ to $4T$).
 GCN is also selected for comparison because it considers no hierarchy, i.e., only within-level propagation in the original graph.
-The results are shown in Figure~\ref{fig:influence_comparisons}(a), in which $1$H and $2$H indicate only the first level and the first two levels are adopted, respectively.
+The results are shown in Fig.~\ref{fig:influence_comparisons}(a), in which $1T$ and $2T$ indicate only the first hierarchy level and the first $2$ hierarchy levels are adopted, respectively.
 We can find that HC-GNN using more levels for hierarchy construction lead to better results.
 The flat message passing of GCN cannot work well.
 Such results provide strong evidence that GNNs can significantly benefit from the hierarchical message-passing mechanism.
 In addition, more hierarchical semantics can be encoded if more levels are adopted.